PalmerSoftwareConsulting/kie-kogito-intellij-plugin/README.md

 - JDK 21 or later
 - Gradle 9.0+ (wrapper included)
-- Node.js 14.x or later (only for rebuilding webui frontend, optional)
+- Node.js 20.19+ or 22.12+ (only for rebuilding webui frontend, optional - required for Vite 7)

 ### Build Commands